 It is based on the legend of 1000 cranes and Sadako’s story, a little girl who lived the tragedy of Hiroshima.

 Now based in south of France, mooving between Haute-Savoie and other locations, Mademoiselle Maurice develops and creates in her studio colorful works with the fruits of a rich influences and career lessons.

 Via paper, paint, metal, or other mixed media and recycled stuffs, she gave birth to works in tune with their daily lives.

 These fetishes medium are paper , threads and all kind of recycling stuffs, she loves to shape these natural materials in a complex manner.

-Rising from the Paris grey, so was born a nebulous breaking works with urban monotony.
+Rising from the city grey, so was born a nebulous breaking works with urban monotony.
 Real punctuation of the city as his life’s work of this young artist imaginative displays radically outside the walls of his workspace.

 These openly positive creations, ultra colorful and immediate demands, emanates a carousel of emotion or everyone is